-If you installed Nexus Professional, the Nexus Procurement Suite is already installed and available via the Artifact Procurement option in the Enterprise menu of the Nexus interface.
+If you installed Nexus Repository Manager Pro, the procurement Suite is already installed and available via the Artifact Procurement option in the Enterprise menu of the user interface.

 Before configuring a procured repository, you need to make sure that you have enabled Remote Index downloading for the proxied repository that will serve as the source for your procured repository.

 If you are attempting to procure components from a remote repository that does not have a repository index, you can still use the procurement suite.
 Without a remote repository index, you will need to configure procurement rules manually without the benefit of the already populated repository tree shown in Section 10.5, “Configuring Procurement”.

 When you configure procurement rules for a hosted repository, the administrative interface displays the repository as a tree view using the Maven repository format of the of groups and components using populated from remote repository’s index.
 Nexus Repository Manager ships with a set of proxy repositories, but remote index downloading is disabled by default.